SmarterApp/RDW_Ingest/README.md

 ```

 Because brew isn't cool and directly sets the bind address you must modify `/usr/local/Cellar/mysql@5.6/5.6.34/homebrew.mxcl.mysql@5.6.plist`
 (make sure to use your minor version of the installation) and set `--bind-address=*`.
+NOTE: with newer
-You'll need to restart mysql after that, `brew services restart mysql@5.6`.
-You may need to fully stop and start
+versions this setting may be in the my.cnf file (see below).
+You'll need to restart mysql after that,
+`brew services restart mysql@5.6`.
+You may need to fully stop and start the service if you get a
-the service if you get a `mysql.sock` error at this point:
+`mysql.sock` error at this point:
 ```bash
 brew services stop mysql@5.6
 brew services start mysql@5.6